This post may contain affiliate links. Please read our disclosure policy.

 It’s the age-old question: How do you pick a good watermelon?
 It can be a little hard to tell if a watermelon is good.
 But if you want to find the holy grail of watermelons, here are a few tips:

-- Give it a thump – A good watermelon will resonate when you thump it.
+Give it a Thump: A good watermelon will resonate when you thump it.
 It should have a deep, hollow sound.

-- Look for a light patch – A light yellowish patch on a watermelon is called a “field mark.”
+Look for a Light Patch: A light yellowish patch on a watermelon is called a “field mark.”
 It’s where the watermelon was resting on the ground while ripening.
 If it doesn’t have a field mark, that might mean it was picked too soon.

-- Check the symmetry – A good watermelon is usually symmetrical in shape.
+Check the Symmetry: A good watermelon is usually symmetrical in shape.

-- Lift it – A juicy watermelon is usually heavy.
+Lift It: A juicy watermelon is usually heavy.

 Yes!
 Dehydrated watermelon isn’t just good; it’s a delicious snack.
 It has a chewy texture and is naturally sweet with a burst of watermelon flavor.